khulnasoft/khulnasoft/doc/dev/background-information/telemetry/index.md

 A detailed schema is available in [the Telemetry Gateway protocol documentation](./protocol.md), which also has more details about what kind of data gets exported and what components are generally pruned - also see [sensitive attributes](#sensitive-attributes) above.

-> NOTE: In the Sourcegraph application, the new events being exported using `internal/telemetry` are sometimes loosely referred to as "V2", as it supersedes the existing mechanisms of writing directly to the `event_logs` database table.
+> NOTE: In the Khulnasoft application, the new events being exported using `internal/telemetry` are sometimes loosely referred to as "V2", as it supersedes the existing mechanisms of writing directly to the `event_logs` database table.
 > The *Telemetry Gateway* schema, however, is `telemetrygateway/v1`, as it is the first iteration of the service's API.

 ### Sensitive attributes

-There are two core attributes in events that are considered potentially sensitive, and thus not exported from individual Sourcegraph instances:
+There are two core attributes in events that are considered potentially sensitive, and thus not exported from individual Khulnasoft instances:

 - `parameters.privateMetadata`: this fields allows the recording of arbitrarily shaped metadata, as opposed to the integer values supported in `parameters.metadata`.
 Due to the risk of sensitive data and PII exposure, we do not export this field by default
   - Certain events may be allowlisted to have this field exported - this is defined in [`internal/telemetry/sensitiviemetadataallowlist`](https://github.com/khulnasoft/khulnasoft/blob/main/internal/telemetry/sensitivemetadataallowlist/sensitiviemetadataallowlist.go).
 Adding events to this list requires review and approval from Legal.
 - `marketingTracking`: this field tracks a lot of properties around URLs visited and marketing tracking that may contain sensitive data.
-This is only exported from the [Sourcegraph.com](https://sourcegraph.com/search) instance.
+This is only exported from the [Khulnasoft.com](https://khulnasoft.com/search) instance.

 ## Testing events